 1. Cookieless server-side tracking out of the box

 With OWOX BI, you can set up first-party data collection to solve ITP problems.
-To do this, at the integration stage, we create a separate subdomain on your website on which the collection will take place.
+At the integration stage, we create a separate subdomain on your website for the collection.

 With each hit/event, OWOX BI creates a cookie ouid and renews it for 364 days.
 This cookie will have a longer-lived user ID, owox.user_id.
 Based on it, we may build analytics reports without a large share of fake new users and build a user path for a longer period.
 This makes it possible to correctly evaluate the effectiveness of advertising campaigns and track the entire user journey.